Lorne Scots (Peel, Dufferin and Halton Regiment): No. 1 Canadian Base Depot, CASF

 In mid-March 1941 the unit moved to Liverpool, to be near the principal embarkation and disembarkation ports used by Canadians.
 They were housed at Seaforth Barracks, about four miles (6 km) from the centre of the city, and a few hundred yards from the waterfront.
 Just as they were arriving in their new quarters, the air raid sirens sounded.
 Liverpool and the other towns along the Mersey estuary would suffer the heaviest raids in Britain, outside London.
 Things were then relatively quiet for a month, and the broken glass of the barracks was replaced by tar paper.
 In mid-April incendiaries landed on the barracks building, but were extinguished before any harm was done.
 Then in one week in May, over 2,000 bombs were dropped and 1,500 people killed.
 Many of the soldiers at the depot were men of low medical category awaiting return to Canada, but they volunteered to work throughout the night, night after night.
 Fires raged through the docks and warehouses; the sky was full of bursting ack-ack shells; flares dropped by enemy planes were floating slowly toward the earth, lighting up everything in the vicinity; bright red tracer bullets streaked across the sky, aimed at the flares in an attempt to extinguish them; the city seemed ablaze.
 Planes droned continuously overhead; bombs screeched on their way to the targets, and exploded as they landed; guns roared; and workers shouted hoarsely as they tried to communicate with each other.
 To the sights and sounds were added the smells of explosive and burning wood.

 Captain D.C.
-Heggie, RCAMC, the depot's Medical Officer, spent the night of 3/4 May under fire amid bombs and falling masonry, binding up wounds and relieving suffering.
+Heggie, RCAMC, the depot's medical officer, spent the night of 3/4 May under fire amid bombs and falling masonry, binding up wounds and relieving suffering.
 He forced his way into demolished buildings, directed rescue operations and at times crawled into cellars to administer hypodermics to trapped and wounded civilians.
 Once he was lowered head-first into the basement of a wrecked dwelling to give morphine to a badly crushed civilian pinned in the ruins.
 For his 'conspicuous gallantry' on that night, he was awarded the George Medal.
-Early on the 7th, a land mine was dropped near the First Aid Post, injuring Captain Heggie in the head.
-Although bleeding profusely, he dragged himself to the injured Nursing Sisters and pulled them clear of the wreckage, and helped bandage their wounds.
+Early on 7 May, a land mine was dropped near the first aid post, injuring Captain Heggie in the head.
+Although bleeding profusely, he dragged himself to the injured nursing sisters and pulled them clear of the wreckage, and helped bandage their wounds.
 Then loss of blood forced him to give in, and the following day he was evacuated to a Canadian military hospital.